 IMPORTANT - Voters without ID will not be turned away on Election Day.
 Michigan Election law anticipates not all voters will have picture ID.
 Voters who do not have acceptable picture ID can vote like any other voter by signing an affidavit.

-Residents vote at their assigned polling place for every election unless notified by mail of an alternate location.
-Residents can check their polling location information via the Michigan Voter Information site Opens a New Window. .
+Due to redistricting, you polling location has changed.
+Residents will also receive a new Voter ID Card in the mail.
+Residents can also check their polling location information via the Michigan Voter Information site Opens a New Window. .